10 Of The Best Foods To Eat Before A Gym Workout

 Besides boasting a healthy supply of protein, peanut butter is extremely rich in monounsaturated fats, vitamin E and potassium.
 Apples are easily digestible and fill up your glycogen stores to provide a quick burst of energy.
 Consume this palate-pleasing duo 30 minutes before your workout.
 Just slice an apple and dip in a tablespoon or two of organic or natural peanut butter.

 Consuming whey protein, specifically branched chain amino acids (BCAAs), will help fuel your muscles and increases amino acid delivery and uptake by the muscle during training.
 Providing BCAAs to the muscles will prevent the need for your body to catabolize the muscle itself.
 Taking protein (specifically BCAA) prior training also increases calorie burning which is great for those that are looking to lose body fat.
 Add in some oats or a banana for the extra energy kick.
 Consume 30 minutes before your workout.

-A stimulant that helps mobilize fat cells into the bloodstream, caffeine has been shown to increase workloads by decreasing the rate of fatigue and lowering the perception of effort as well as increase muscle strength, energy and focus.
+It’s one of the most popular stimulants on the planet.
 Add 1-2 tsp of coffee 15-30 minutes before working out or add to your shake.
 A great mocha protein shake recipe can be found here.